Rotation sets and axes in the fine curve graph for torus homeomorphisms: Introduction

 where the limit always exists by sub-additivity.
 If the group $G$ is \emph{perfect}, \emph{i.e.} generated by the set $\mathcal{C}$ of commutators, then $\ell_\mathcal{C}(g)$ and $s\ell_\mathcal{C}(g)$ are denoted $\mathrm{cl}(g), \mathrm{scl}(g)$ and called the (stable) commutator length.
 By Bavard duality, positivity of $\mathrm{scl}(g)$ is equivalent to the existence of a \emph{homogeneous quasimorphism} $\Phi$ such that $\Phi(g) \neq 0$ (\cite{bavard}).
 The identity component of the group of homeomorphisms of any compact manifold is known to be perfect (\cite{Anderson}), in particular the definition applies to our group $\mathrm{Homeo}_0(T^2)$.

 By Kwapisz realization theorem \cite{kwapisz_realise}, every polygon with all vertices having rational coordinates (for short, \emph{rational polygon}) can be realized as the rotation set of some element of $\mathrm{Homeo}_0(T^2)$, and the proof gives an explicit construction as an axiom A diffeomorphism.
 This provides plenty of examples to illustrate both theorems.
 Note that a symmetric polygon has an even number of sides; in particular, triangles are never symmetric.
 The easiest example satisfying Theorem~\ref{thm:scl} is obtained for a homeomorphism whose rotation set is the triangle $(0,0), (1,0), (0,1)$; we will give a construction close to that of Kwapisz in section~\ref{ssec:triangle}.
 On the other hand every symmetric quadrilateral $Q$ (parallelogram!) which is rational is the rotation set of some $f$ which has a power conjugate to its inverse, which easily implies $\mathrm{scl}(f) = 0$, see section~\ref{ssec:parallelograms}.
 This shows some kind of optimality for Theorem~\ref{thm:scl}.
-By the continuity property of the rotation set, the hypotheses of both theorems are stable: the second theorem describes an open set in $\mathrm{Homeo}_0(T^2)$, and the first one an open set of its cartesian square.
+Also note that by the continuity property of the rotation set, Theorem~\ref{thm:scl} describes an open set in $\mathrm{Homeo}_0(T^2)$, and Theorem~\ref{thm:free-group} an open set of its cartesian square.

 The existence of elements with positive scl is not new: in~\cite{Dagger1}, Bowden, Hensel and Webb proved this in $\mathrm{Homeo}_0(\Sigma)$ for every surface $\Sigma$ of genus at least one.
 This was the original motivation for the introduction of the fine curve graph (see below), the elephant in the room in Theorem~\ref{thm:free-group} and~\ref{thm:scl}.
 The proof in~\cite{Dagger1} was rather constructive but did not provide any dynamical feature of the exhibited elements.
 In~\cite{Dagger3}, the same authors provide more specific examples, namely (relative) pseudo-Anosov maps.
 We refer the reader to these previous papers for more context and motivation.
 The following corollary is new. \begin{corollary} Positive scl happens arbitrarily close to the identity in $\mathrm{Homeo}_0(T)$. \end{corollary} \begin{proof}[Proof of Corollary~\ref{coro:positive_scl_id}] Take any $f$ satisfying the hypotheses of Theorem~\ref{thm:scl}, e.g. whose rotation set is a rational triangle.
 For $m>0$, let $B_m = m\mathrm{Id}$, and consider the rescaling $f_m = B_m^{-1} f B_m$ (see Lemma~\ref{lem:rescaling} below).
 The sequence $(f_m)$ converges uniformly to the identity.
 On the other hand the rotation set of $f_m$ is homothetic to that of $f$, thus it also satisfies the hypotheses, and the conclusion, of Theorem~\ref{thm:scl}, namely $\mathrm{scl}(f_m) >0$. \end{proof}